khanhdang/mkdocs-site/docs/resource.md

 ### Journal & Conference List

+!!! tips ""
-Below are some useful journals and conferences along with their submission deadlines and event timings.
+    - Below are some useful journals and conferences along with their submission deadlines and event timings.
+    - The lists are specified for the computer hardware/computer architecture field.

 #### Conferences (Alphabetical Order)